Kuldeep800singh/100-days-code/logs.md

 Learned about selection and insertion sort and also started to feel boring in dsa.

 **Description**: Today i started feeling little bit boring about dsa a started to create a sorting algorithm project like visualizing soriting algroithm.
 I am using html,css and js for it also hosting it on github so every body can and also started to do leet code from today onward.

+### Day 11
+**Todays Progress**:
+Registerd for google hash code and started to solve the hash code problem.
+Learned and create merge sort funciton in c++.

+**Description**: Registed my self with my team on hash code and also started to solve hash code problem and also completed the merge sort algorithm in c++.

+### Day 12
+**Todays Progress**:
+Done one leet code proble of plaidrom and fixing merge sort.

+**Description**: Today i have taken my most of the time solveing some problem in merge sort their is still to fix merging process in merge sort.
+Today i also solved one leet code problem of palidrom.